 How to Cool a Red-Hot Property Market Singapore-Style

 (Bloomberg) -- Faced with surging home prices in the early 2010s, Singapore introduced a slew of cooling measures that succeeded in taming the housing market.
-Now, with residential property prices rising again, the authorities are trying to repeat the feat, this time with their most stringent rules yet.
+But residential property prices started to rise again, rapidly so, prompting the authorities to impose their most stringent rules yet in July 2018.

 After a record 15 consecutive quarters of declines, home prices began to rise in the second half of 2017.
-There was a marked change in sentiment in a previously moribund market, spurring aggressive land bids from developers who’d been waiting on the sidelines for years.
+There was a marked change in sentiment, spurring aggressive land bids from developers who’d been waiting on the sidelines for years.
 That resulted in an explosion of collective apartment sales, known as en-bloc, where a group of owners band together to sell entire apartment buildings.
-The central bank described the flurry of those as exuberant.
-Added to that, Singapore investors had begun shunning overseas properties and choosing instead to buy locally.
+The central bank described the flurry as “exuberant.”

 Higher stamp duty rates and tougher loan-to-value limits for buyers.
 To address the surge in en-bloc sales -- which will unleash a wave of new supply on the market as new developments are completed -- the government raised its additional buyer’s stamp duty, or ABSD, to 30 percent for developers, or 25 percent for other entities, from 15 percent.